Practice

 If the practice feels like the right direction, book a discovery call.

-The Discovery Call page is the best place to begin an initial conversation about fit, support, and next steps.
+The Discovery Call page is the best place to begin an initial conversation about fit, support, and next steps if you are looking for play therapy in Wicklow or South Dublin.
 You can also read more about my background and approach.